 There is a lot to see and do in Bordeaux and the surrounding areas – from wine-related activities, to cultural and heritage sights, to world-class museums.
 You’ll need at least 3-4 days to take it all in, and after you see all the things we’ve included in this itinerary, you’ll see why we really recommend spending up to a week in Bordeaux.
 If you’re a wine lover, you may even want to plan for a few more days to see each of the significant wine regions of the area.

 You can easily combine a trip to Bordeaux with a few days in Paris, if you want to see both.
-There is a train between the two cities.
+There is a train between the two cities or you can set uo a private transfer with T2 Transfers.

 How to Spend a Week in Bordeaux